-- Familiarisation of the evacuation procedures posted in the Wharenui and wharekai. - The assembly area while occupying the Wharenui - The assembly area while occupying the wharekai - Hazards around the Marae i.e. creek/stream, car park and onsite beehives. - Completing the Attendees list (to bring on the day of arrival).
+- Familiarisation of the evacuation procedures posted in the Wharenui and wharekai. - The assembly area while occupying the Wharenui - The assembly area while occupying the wharekai - Hazards around the Marae i.e. creek/stream, car park. - Completing the Attendees list (to bring on the day of arrival).